svn2github/nyquist/sys/unix/README.txt

 because the PortAudio library which is included in the Nyquist sources configures itself differently on Debian and doesn't need ALSA.

+Note 3: You will also need Java and ant

 After unzipping sources, type:

     gunzip nyqsrc3<nn>.zip